The Sims 4 Marketplace and Maker Program.webp

 Is this the same as Bethesda's Creation Club?

-The comparison to Bethesda's Creation Club, which launched for Skyrim and Fallout 4 in 2017, is the one most outlets have reached for.
+The comparison to Bethesda's Creation Club, which launched for Skyrim and Fallout 4 in 2017, is the one most people have reached for.
 The structural similarities are real: virtual currency, approved creators, human-reviewed content, and exclusive distribution through an official storefront.
 The Sims community has a longer and more complicated relationship with paid custom content than most fandoms, given how many creators have historically used Patreon to monetize their work, often in a legal grey area under EA's previous mod policy.

 What makes the Maker Program different in practice is that it brings console players into the custom content fold for the first time, and it gives creators an official path with clearer rules than the Patreon workaround ever provided.
 Whether 30% revenue share is fair compensation for that structure is a debate the community will be having for a while.